PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models

 To address the preceding challenges, this paper presents \app, an LLM-based text-to-PromQL framework. \app can convert users' natural language questions into PromQL queries that match the context of a specific system, thus simplifying the process of metrics querying and analysis.
 The main idea of \app is to describe the complex context of a specific system (e.g., metric information, component dependencies) through a knowledge graph, and then transform natural language questions into PromQL queries through the synergistic reasoning of knowledge graph and LLMs.
 Specifically, \app first parses the input natural language question to understand the user intent and obtains the key information in the question.
 Then it retrieves metric knowledge and system component knowledge related to the question on the knowledge graph.
 Finally, the retrieved knowledge is fed to the LLMs as context to help LLMs generate accurate PromQL queries.
-Note that, although \app is implemented based on Prometheus, it can be applied to other similar monitoring systems with minor modifications.

 To evaluate the effectiveness of \app, we manually construct the first text-to-PromQL benchmark dataset based an open-source microservice benchmark system.
 Then we conduct a series of experimental studies on this dataset.
+When using GPT-4-Turbo as the backbone LLM, \app achieves 90.3\% and 90.8\% in terms of recall for metrics retrieval and reasoning paths retrieval, and it finally achieves an accuracy of 69.1\% in translating natural language questions to PromQL queries.
 The results demonstrate the effectiveness of \app in text-to-PromQL.
-When using GPT-4-Turbo as the backbone LLM, \app achieves an accuracy of 69.1\% in generating PromQL queries.
-Moreover, the experimental result confirms that \app is accurate in retrieving metric knowledge and system component knowledge.
-To the best of our knowledge, this paper is the first study of text-to-PromQL.
+To the best of our knowledge, this paper is the first study for text-to-PromQL.